Microchip-MPLAB-Harmony/reference_apps/apps/sam_l11_xpro/saml11_trustzone_getting_started/readme.md

 ## Software/Tools Used:
 <span style="color:blue"> This project has been verified to work with the following versions of software tools:</span>

-Refer Manifest for [Secure](./firmware/Secure/firmware/src/config/sam_l11_xpro/harmony-manifest-success.yml) and [NonSecure](./firmware/NonSecure/firmware/src/config/sam_l11_xpro/harmony-manifest-success.yml) projects present in harmony-manifest-success.yml under the project folder *firmware/src/config/{configurtion name}**
+Refer Manifest for [Secure](./firmware/Secure/firmware/src/config/sam_l11_xpro/harmony-manifest-success.yml) and [NonSecure](./firmware/NonSecure/firmware/src/config/sam_l11_xpro/harmony-manifest-success.yml) projects present in harmony-manifest-success.yml under the project folder *firmware/{Secure or NonSecure}/firmware/src/config/sam_l11_xpro*
 - Refer the [Release Notes](../../../release_notes.md#development-tools) to know the **MPLAB X IDE** and **MHC/MCC** Plugin version.
 - Any Serial Terminal application like Tera Term terminal application.